emoneal/emoneal/README.md

 - Custom dashboards for alerts and threat hunting

 ### **Honeypot Traffic Analysis**
-- Feeding honeypot logs directly into Splunk
+- Automatically ingested honeypot logs into Splunk for real time analysis
-- Correlating attacker behavior, scanning patterns, and payload attempts
+- Correlated attacker behavior, scanning patterns, and payload attempts
-- Automated malicious IP reporting to AbuseIPDB
+- Manually reported malicious IPs to AbuseIPDB
-- Studying trends in command and control attempts and SSH brute force activity
+- Studied trends in command and control attempts and SSH brute force activity

 ### **Forensics and Malware Triage**
 Practicing with tools such as: